 Summary – What Is The Impact Of Transport & Vehicles On The Environment & Humans?

 What Causes Transport Pollution To Have An Impact On The Environment & Humans

 The combustion of petroleum based fuels and fossil fuel based fuels at the operation stage is perhaps the main cause of impact right now

 Other contributing factors might arise at the different stages of a vehicle’s lifecycle – including sourcing and mining of materials, leaking oil, waste disposal and scrapping of a vehicle (as well as recycling), and more

-Something else worth noting is that although improvements have been made on things such as fuel efficiency or reducing tailpipe emissions over the last few decades, the total number of miles driven and numbers of vehicles on the road are not decreasing.
+Something else worth noting is that although improvements have been made on things such as fuel efficiency or reducing tailpipe emissions over the last few decades, other aspects of transport such as the total number of miles driven, and numbers of vehicles on the road are not decreasing.

 pollutionissues.com outlines something similar to this: ‘While new cars and light trucks emit about 90 percent fewer pollutants than they did three decades ago, total annual vehicle-miles driven have increased by more than 140 percent since 1970 and are expected to increase …’